 The Textile Review, founded by Katie Briggs, is making fabric use more circular and sustainable, with services to repurpose and reuse textiles.
 It connects businesses, designers and students, matching ‘I have’ with ‘I need’ and creating value for both providers and users.
 The Textile Review aims to ‘help end the issue of single use textiles across event and design industries’, by slowing the flow of resources.
 We examine the different ways it creates value for both providers and users.

-Katie Briggs set up The Textile Exchange, to close the loop on fabric from the events sector.
+Katie Briggs set up The Textile Review, to close the loop on fabric from the events sector.
 She has found customers who value that pre-used fabric, and she helps both buyers and sellers reduce their costs and impact.